O1ahmad/ansible-role-prometheus/README.md

 `prometheus_rule_files: <list-of-dicts>` (**default**: [])
 - specifies prometheus rule files to render

-Using this role, both recording and alerting rules can be expressed within the hash, `prometheus_rule_files`, which contains a list of dicts representing and encapsulating the path, name and configuration contents of a `yaml` or `json` file set to be loaded by prometheus for rule setting.
+Using this role, both recording and alerting rules can be expressed within the hash, `prometheus_rule_files`, which contains a list of dicts encapsulating the path, name and configuration contents of a `yaml` or `json` file set to be loaded by prometheus for rule setting.

 `[prometheus_rule_files : <entry>:] name: <string>` (**default**: NONE - *required*)
 - name of rule file to render